dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ## Testing the Configuration

-After configuring kdump, you must manually test a system crash and ensure the vmcore file is generated in the defined kdump target.
-The vmcore file is captured from the context of the freshly booted kernel and, therefore, has critical information to help debug a kernel crash.
+After configuring `kdump` you must manually test a system crash and ensure the `vmcore` file is generated in the defined kdump target.
+The `vmcore` file is captured from the context of the freshly booted kernel and, therefore, has critical information to help debug a kernel crash.

-**Warning**
+### **Warning**

-Do not test kdump on active production systems.
-The commands to test kdump will cause the kernel to crash with a loss of data.
-Ensure that you schedule significant maintenance time because kdump testing might require several reboots with a long boot time.
+Do not test `kdump` on active production systems.
+The commands to test `kdump` will cause the kernel to crash with a loss of data.
+Ensure that you schedule significant maintenance time because `kdump` testing might require several reboots with a long boot time.

-If the vmcore file is not generated during the kdump test, its important to identify and fix issues before running the test again.
+If the `vmcore` file is not generated during the `kdump` test its important to identify and fix issues before running the test again.
 This thorough troubleshooting is key to successful kdump testing.

-**Important**
+### **Important**

-Ensure you schedule significant maintenance time because kdump testing might require several reboots with a long boot time.
+Ensure you schedule significant maintenance time because `kdump` testing might require several reboots with a long boot time.

-If you make any manual system modifications, you must test the kdump configuration at the end of any system modification.
-For example, if you make any of the following changes, ensure that you test the kdump configuration for an optimal kdump performance:
+If you make any manual system modifications, you must test the `kdump` configuration at the end of any system modification.
+For example, if you make any of the following changes, ensure that you test the `kdump` configuration for an optimal `kdump` performance:

 - Package upgrades
 - Hardware level changes, for example storage or networking changes